emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

-Run wasm-bindgen and integrate the rust-exported symbols into the rest of Emscripten's JS output. wasm-bindgen is only run when the linked Wasm carries the wasm-bindgen marker section, so this is a no-op for non wasm-bindgen binaries.
+Run wasm-bindgen and integrate the rust-exported symbols into the rest of Emscripten's JS output.
+Even with this setting enabled, wasm-bindgen processing is only performed when the linked Wasm carries the wasm-bindgen Emscripten marker section (emitted by the wasm-bindgen crate).
+When the marker is absent the build is unchanged, so -sWASM_BINDGEN can safely be passed unconditionally to non-wasm-bindgen builds, and by toolchains that link via emcc.
 If EXPORTED_FUNCTIONS is set it is taken as the complete export list and must include every export wasm-bindgen reaches by name (rustc supplies this when driving the link).
-Otherwise those exports are discovered from the linker inputs and the module is re-linked to retain them.
+Otherwise those exports are discovered from the linker inputs.

 .. note:: This is an experimental setting